 - 1. Place the oxygen generator in the "CONTINUOUS' mode. - 2.
 Close the valve that supplies air to the oxygen generator. - 3.
 Press the manual filter drain button until the regulated air pressure gauge reads 0 psi. - 4.
 Place the oxygen generator in the "OFF' mode. - 5.
 Open the cabinet door. - 6.
-Disconnect the plastic tube from the brass Prestolok fitting holding it in place at the bottom of the filter bowl.
-To disconnect the tube from the fitting, the silver or green collar around the tube must be pushed back into the fitting.
-This releases the tube.
-It can now be easily pulled out of the fitting.
-If it is not easy to pull it out of the fitting, the collar of the Prestolok fitting is probably not being pushed back into the fitting.
-The tube should come out easily once it is released from the fitting. - 7.
-Remove the filter bowls by turning the bowl clockwise. - 8.
-Carefully remove the bowl from the cabinet. - 9.
-Remove the existing filter element from the filter bowl. - 10.
-Clean out the inside of the bowl with some soap and water, and dry thoroughly. - 11.
-Insert the new filter element. - 12.
-Replace the filter bowl. - 13.
-Reconnect the drain tube. - 14.
+Remove the filter bowl by pressing the release tab and turning the bowl clockwise. - 7.
+Carefully remove the bowl from the cabinet. - 8.
+Clean out the inside of the bowl with some soap and water, and dry thoroughly. - 9.
+Remove the existing filter element by unscrewing the element. - 10.
+Insert the new filter element. - 11.
+Replace the filter bowl. - 12.
+Reconnect the drain tube. - 13.
 Check to see that the tube has been replaced securely by opening the valve that supplies air to the oxygen generator.
-If the tube blows out of the fitting, close the valve again and go back to step 13. - 15.
+If the tube blows out of the fitting, close the valve again and go back to step 13. - 14.
 Close the cabinet door and begin operating, if desired.